mwalkowski/api-request-security-poc/README.md

    **Body:** JSON payload with 'encryptedPayload' containing the encrypted message
    **Description:** This endpoint verifies the integrity of the request using RSA signatures and decrypts the encrypted payload.

+4. **/encrypted-req-resp-signed - Signed and Encrypted Request, Encrypted Response**
+   **Method:** POST
+   **Headers:**
+      * X-Signature: RSA signature of the request
+      * X-Nonce-Value: Nonce value
+      * X-Nonce-Created-At: Nonce creation timestamp

+   **Body:** JSON payload with 'encryptedPayload' containing the encrypted message
+   **Description:** This endpoint verifies the integrity of the request using RSA signatures and decrypts the encrypted payload.

 ### Usage
 Send API requests to the specified endpoints using appropriate headers and payload.
 Use the provided Flask routes for testing different security mechanisms.